aherbert/gdsc-smlm/docs/model_plugins.rst

        Note that this can be used to check that the existing drift curve is correct for the given image reconstruction and fitting settings.

+   * - Noise fraction
+     - The threshold for the fraction of the maximum value to use for the PSF image noise floor.
+Values have the noise floor subtracted; negatives are set to zero.
+The noise floor reduces the contribution of noise at the edge of the image to the image sum.

    * - Scale
      - The reduction scale for the PSF.